Technical Deep Dive

 Every credential access, token refresh, and asset delivery is logged.
 Full audit trail for compliance.

-U.S. Patent Application No. 19/440,404 covers the broker pattern, multi-surface activation, and credential isolation — 41 claims across 3 independent claim sets.
+U.S. Patent Application No. 19/440,404 covers the broker pattern, multi-surface activation, and credential isolation.

 Broker vs. Plugin-Stored Credentials